 Prepare for a changing industry

-There’s no doubt that engineering is a constantly evolving industry.
+There’s no doubt that engineering is constantly evolving.
 While a Master of Engineering makes you highly employable, an MEM degree could be what you need to weather the storm when things don’t go to plan.
-When markets change—such as the current decline in Western Australia’s mining industry—you want valuable skills that make finding and keeping work easy.
+When markets change—such as the current decline in Western Australia’s mining industry—you want the skills that make finding and keeping work easy.

 Unlike a standard Master of Engineering, an MEM degree prepares you for changes in the market.
 With a more diversified skillset, you can adapt and grow within different roles and provide value to your organisation in more than an engineering capacity.
 Therefore, if you’d rather be in control of shaping your industry rather than at the mercy of a shifting landscape, an MEM is by far the better choice.